Made of breath only ~ diptych, oil on canvas ~ 180 x 280cm (Collection: The Office of Public Works)

 Extracted from 'That something missing', an essay on Brezing's work by Cliodhna Shaffrey

 ___Thomas Brezing was born in Germany in 1969 and moved to Ireland in the 1990’s.
-He has had three solo exhibitions at The Molesworth Gallery in 2009, 2012 and 2014 and has shown at museums and arts centres such as The Irish Museum of Modern Art (group), the Lapua Art Museum, Finland (two-person), The Highlanes in Drogheda, Draiocht in Dublin, the LAB in Dublin, and at the Royal Hibernian Academy, Dublin (all solo).
+He has had four solo exhibitions at The Molesworth Gallery and has shown at museums and arts centres such as The Irish Museum of Modern Art (group), the Lapua Art Museum, Finland (two-person), The Highlanes in Drogheda, Draiocht in Dublin, the LAB in Dublin, and at the Royal Hibernian Academy, Dublin (all solo).
 He has also contributed to group exhibitions in Germany, Wales, England and Belgium.

 Thomas Brezing was born in Germany in 1969 and moved to Ireland in the early 1990's.